If your dream home transformation project requires planning permission, follow this step-by-step expert guide to know what to expect when applying.

 1. Where to apply for planning permission

-You’ll need permission for significant extension and remodelling projects, and you can apply either through your local authority or online through the Planning Portal (see planningportal.co.uk).
+You’ll need permission for significant extensions and renovation projects, and you can apply either through your local authority or online through the Planning Portal (see planningportal.co.uk).
 Anyone can apply for planning permission but in most cases it’s either the homeowner or a designer who will manage the application.
 It will cost £206 to submit an application in England.
 Visit your local authority’s website for pricing in Wales, Scotland and Northern Ireland.

 In order to decide whether your proposal has a realistic chance of success, you should consider engaging the local authority in pre-application advice.
 This is, in many ways, ‘planning permission-lite’, requiring the submission of a sketched scheme, forms and written documents to outline your intentions.